When those sweet little faces arrive in kindergarten at the beginning of the year, they often don’t come with much background information.

 Taking it Further

-Ask a child to stand at a doorway and then walk to a specified destination across the room, counting their steps without the poly spots to guide them.
+Ask a child to stand at a doorway and then walk to a specified destination across the room, counting his steps without the poly spots to guide them.
 Does the child still have the one-to-one correspondence necessary to make it from the door to the destination?
 Some kids will have the skill when there’s a well defined path, like the poly spots.
 But many students, when they start to walk at a normal pace, lose the one-to-one correspondence at that point.

 When we’re observing this part of the assessment, some students start to walk like Frankenstein with each step kind of coming out awkwardly in front of the other.
 We don’t want that!
 We want them to walk fluidly.
 We might have to help them think about how they would walk to get to the bathroom or when it’s time to go out for recess.
 Then you can see which kids can easily associate counting with the physical movement so you can really understand where they are in their development of number sense.

 This level of kinesthetic one-to-one correspondence is similar to the level in reading where kids can either supply or identify a rhyme.
 Typically, kids can either rhyme or they can’t and if they can’t it will be pretty obvious.
 You can ask, “Do cat and hat rhyme?” and they’ll say yes or no. Or maybe you ask the child if they can supply a word that rhymes with cat and hat.
 If the child hasn’t developed this rhyming skill yet, they might look around and call out the name of whatever they see close by – a water bottle for example.
 They really have no idea what you’re asking.